janosh/matbench-discovery/site/src/routes/paper/preprint/+page.md

 ### Matbench

 As the name suggests, this work seeks to expand upon the original Matbench suite of property prediction tasks @dunn_benchmarking_2020.
-By providing a standardized collection of datasets along with canonical cross-validation splits for model evaluation, Matbench helped focus the field of ML for materials, increase comparability across papers and attempt to accelerate the field similar to what ImageNet did for computer vision.
+By providing a standardized collection of datasets along with canonical cross-validation splits for model evaluation, Matbench helped focus the field of ML for materials, increase comparability across papers and provide a quantitative measure of progress in the field.
+It was a similar attempt to catalyze the field of ML for materials through competition and setting goal posts as ImageNet was for computer vision.

 Matbench released a test suite of 13 supervised tasks for different material properties ranging from thermal (formation energy, phonon frequency peak), electronic (band gap), optical (refractive index) to tensile and elastic (bulk and shear moduli).
 They range in size from ~300 to ~132,000 samples and include both DFT and experimental data sources.
 4 tasks are composition-only while 9 provide the relaxed crystal structure as input.
 Importantly, all tasks were exclusively concerned with the properties of known materials.
-We believe a task that simulates a materials discovery campaign by requiring materials stability predictions from unrelaxed structures to be a missing piece here.
+We believe a task that simulates a materials discovery campaign by requiring materials stability prediction from unrelaxed structures to be a missing piece here.

 ### The Open Catalyst Project

-The Open Catalyst Project (OCP) is a large-scale initiative to discover substrate-adsorbate combinations that catalyze key industrial reactions processing said adsorbates into more useful products.
+The Open Catalyst Project (OCP) is a large-scale initiative to discover substrate-adsorbate combinations that catalyze key industrial reactions which process said adsorbates into more useful products.
-The OCP has released two data sets thus far, OCP20 @chanussot_open_2021 and OCP22 @tran_open_2022, that can be used for training and benchmarking ML models.
+The OCP has released two data sets thus far, OCP20 @chanussot_open_2021 and OCP22 @tran_open_2022, for training and benchmarking ML models.

 However, the ambition and scale of OCP comes with limitations for its use as a benchmark.
 OCP20 is already 10x larger than the largest crystal structure data sets available, imposing a high barrier to entry for researchers without access to cloud-scale computing.
-Moreover, analyzing the learning behavior of the baseline models, the OCP authors estimate that up to 10 orders of magnitude (not 10x) more data will be required before existing ML models reach the accuracy of DFT for adsorbate energies (see fig. 7 right @chanussot_open_2021).
+Moreover, analyzing the learning behavior of the baseline models, the OCP authors estimate that up to 10 orders of magnitude more data (not 10x mind you) will be required before existing ML models reach the accuracy of DFT for adsorbate energies and become useful (see fig. 7 right @chanussot_open_2021).

 In contrast, we believe the discovery of stable materials is a problem where ML methods have matured enough to be usefully deployed at scale after training existing models for only $\mathcal{O}(10^2)$ GPU hours.